dadadel/binmake/README.md

 size.
 Thus, "%x0000" (or "0000" if default is hexa) will generate a 16 bits number instead of 8 bits.

+Furthermore, it is possible to force a size for a number of any type by adding the size in bytes between brackets (2, 4 or 8).
+For instance, the decimal number `0123` will be encoded on one byte while `0123[4]` will be encoded on 4 bytes.

 For the numbers represented on 16, 32 and 64 bits, the default endianess is little-endian unless it was changed (see Keywords).